dddappp/A-Sui-Demo/README.md

 * `dddmlDirectoryPath` is the directory where the DDDML model files are located.
 It should be a directory path that can be read in the container.

 * Understand the value of the `boundedContextName` parameter as the name of the application you want to develop.
-When the name has multiple parts, separate them with a dot and use the PascalCase naming convention for each part.
+When the name has multiple parts, separate them with dots and use the PascalCase naming convention for each part.
 Bounded-context is a term in Domain-driven design (DDD) that refers to a specific problem domain scope that contains specific business boundaries, constraints, and language.
 If you cannot understand this concept for the time being, it is not a big deal.

 * `boundedContextJavaPackageName` is the Java package name of the off-chain service.
 According to Java naming conventions, it should be all lowercase and the parts should be separated by dots.